If you really want to relax surrounded by some stunningly breathtaking nature, exploring a few hot springs resorts in

 Guest contributor Joeann Fossland from Joeanns View recently visited two Montana hot springs.
 She’s here to tell us all about her amazing experience soaking in their therapeutic waters while enjoying the surrounding landscape and landmarks.

 Two Hot Springs Resorts in Montana

 A deep “ahhhh” escapes from my mouth every time I dip into the therapeutic, soothing waters of a hot spring.
 Add a comfortable room a few steps away, with decadent meals and an award-winning wine lists and it qualifies as Paradise!

 Montana is home to two historic, hot springs resorts both located in Paradise (but not the same paradise).
-Quinn’s Hot Springs Resort is in the small town of Paradise in Southwestern Montana.
+Quinn’s Hot Springs Resort is in the small town of Paradise in Western Montana.
 Paradise Valley, a few hours to the east, is where you’ll find Chico’s Hot Springs and Day Spa.

 For a romantic getaway or just a chance to unplug, relax and rejuvenate, a stay at either of these resorts will dissolve tension, melt stress and envelop you in a cocoon of warm, delight-filled bliss and feed your hunger and thirst.